A Hierarchical Spatiotemporal Action Tokenizer for In-Context Imitation Learning in Robotics: Conclusion

 \section{Conclusion}

-We propose an in-context imitation learning approach based on HiST-AT, a novel hierarchical spatiotemporal action tokenizer.
-We first introduce a hierarchical approach with a two-level vector quantization hierarchy, i.e., input actions are mapped to fine-grained subclusters at the lower level, while fine-grained subclusters are then assigned to clusters at the higher level.
-Our hierarchical approach obtains better results than the non-hierarchical baseline, while primarily leveraging spatial information through action reconstruction.
-In addition, we improve our approach by incorporating both spatial and temporal cues, yielding a hierarchical spatiotemporal action tokenizer, i.e., multi-level clustering is employed while input actions and their corresponding timestamps are jointly reconstructed.
-Lastly, we conduct extensive evaluations on several simulation and real robotic manipulation benchmarks to demonstrate our superior performance over previous methods.
+We propose an in-context imitation learning framework based on HiST-AT, a hierarchical spatiotemporal action tokenizer.
+Specifically, we introduce a two-level vector quantization hierarchy, where input actions are mapped to fine-grained subclusters at the lower level and further grouped into higher-level clusters.
+Our hierarchical approach outperforms the non-hierarchical baseline while primarily relying on spatial information via action reconstruction.
+We further incorporate spatial and temporal cues by jointly reconstructing actions and timestamps within the multi-level hierarchy, yielding a hierarchical spatiotemporal action tokenizer.
+Extensive evaluations on simulation and real-world robotic manipulation benchmarks demonstrate superior performance over prior methods.
+Our future work will explore more advanced temporal objectives to further improve performance.

 \acknowledgments{We would like to thank the authors of LipVQ-VAE~\cite{vuong2025action} for releasing their source code, upon which our work builds.}